joshuathayer/jt-birthday/content/_index.md

 There will be music, singing, and merriment in the garden.

-You should be there, it's going to be awesome!
+You should be there, it's going to be fun!

 ---